 Ladies, do everyone a favor and leave the high heels at home for any event on the beach.
 (Most marquee events are held there.)
 Inevitably, your shoes will be ruined because you'll spend the whole night sinking into the sand — not a good look.
 Sandals are your best option.

-With temperatures expected to be in the low-80s for most of the week, be sure to dress accordingly because it can get hot inside those tents.
+With temperatures expected to be in the mid-to upper-80s for most of the week, dress accordingly because it can get hot inside those tents.
 And don’t forget: The events are rain or shine.
 In other words, no event will be canceled due to weather, and no refunds will be given.

-Now this is important: Do not leave home without an ID to show that you are of age, because someone will ask you for it at some point.
+Now, this is important: Do not leave home without an ID to show you are of age because someone will ask you for it at some point.
 And don’t forget to bring your ticket!
 No ticket, no entry.
 Period.
-And finally — and maybe most important — bring a stockpile of wet wipes and antacids to the festival, because you will be eating a lot.
+And finally — and maybe most important — bring a stockpile of wet wipes and antacids to the festival because you will eat a lot.
 Thank us later.

-And since there will be copious amounts of booze at just every event, your best bet is to either find a designated driver or use a rideshare app, like Lyft or Uber.
+And since there will be copious amounts of booze at just every event, your best bet is to either find a designated driver or use a rideshare app like Lyft, Uber, or Alto.
 Available parking at events is limited at best.

 Grand Tasting Village 101

 This is the event that started it all.
-The two-day, wine-filled Grand Tasting Village runs Saturday, February 26 through Sunday, February 27.
-Each day it features dozens of restaurants handing out food, while an array of different wine and spirits suppliers pour unlimited samplings.
-If that isn’t enough to make someone’s head spin, there are also a variety of culinary demos featuring everyone from Michael Symon to Geoffrey Zakarian, along with plenty of interactive activities and book signings.
+The two-day, wine-filled Grand Tasting Village runs Saturday, February 25, and Sunday, February 26.
+Each day it features dozens of restaurants handing out food while various wine and spirits suppliers pour unlimited samplings.
+If that isn’t enough to make someone’s head spin, there are also a variety of culinary demos featuring everyone from Michael Symon to Ming Tsai, along with plenty of interactive activities and book signings.
 Crowds will be smaller than in previous years, but you still might encounter some lines.
-But don’t worry, they move quickly, and there will be more than enough food and drink to go around.
+But don’t worry, they move quickly, and there will be enough food and drink.

-For those attending the Sunday Grand Tasting, it’ll be closing out with the 3-5 on Ocean Drive featuring the David Grutman Experience!
-Led by nightlife and hospitality David Grutman, it will turn the courtyard into a mini music festival with special performances by Gianluca Vacchi, the Italian DJ and Instagram star, and rapper French Montana.
+For those attending the Sunday Grand Tasting, it’ll be closing out with The David Grutman Experience with DJ Khaled and Cedric Gervais.
+Led by nightlife and hospitality David Grutman, it will turn the courtyard into a mini music festival with special performances by DJ Khaled and Cedric Gervias.

 Each evening showcases at least one large-scale tasting event.
-Kicking off the weekend on Thursday, February 24 is the Mayor of Flavortown himself, Guy Fieri, who will host the new Coke Zero Sugar presents Diners, Drive-Ins and Dives LIVE highlighting more than 25 restaurants featured on the show.
-Friday, February 25, will be the night the Red Stripe Burger Bash presented by Schweid & Sons hosted by Rachael Ray and Jose Andres returns to the sand, featuring some of the country’s best burger joints over two sessions.
-Tacos & Tequila presented by Tequila Cazadores hosted by Aaron Sanchez will celebrate various iterations of Mexico’s most popular dish on Saturday, February 26, while closing out the event is the Bacardi Carnival hosted by Andrew Zimmern on Sunday, February 27.
+Kicking off the weekend on Thursday, February 23 is Burger Bash presented by Schweid & Sons hosted by Emeril Lagasse, with a special performance by Midland featuring some of the best burger joints in the country.
+Friday, February 24, will be the night the Mayor of Flavortown himself, Guy Fieri, will host the sold-out Coke Zero Sugar presents Diners, Drive-Ins and Dives LIVE highlighting more than 25 restaurants featured on the show.
+Tacos & Tequila presented by Tequila Cazadores hosted by Danny Trejo will celebrate various iterations of Mexico’s most popular dish on Saturday, February 25, while closing out the event is the Bacardi Carnival hosted by Andrew Zimmern on Sunday, February 26.